stepchowfun/gigamesh/INSTALLATION.md

       ```sh
       echo -n 'THE SECRET' | gcloud secrets create sendgrid \
+        --project "$GCP_PROJECT" \
         --replication-policy=automatic \
         --data-file=-
       ```
+    - Create a service account [here](https://console.cloud.google.com/apis/credentials/serviceaccountkey) for the API.
+On the secrets created above, add the service account as a member with the `Secret Manager Secret Accessor` role.
   - Set up manual deployment.
     - Clone this repository.
     - Create a service account [here](https://console.cloud.google.com/apis/credentials/serviceaccountkey) for deployment (e.g., to be used by the CI system).
 Store the credentials file for the next step.
-Grant the `Owner` role.
+      - On the project, add the service account as a member with the `Cloud Functions Admin` role.
+      - On the Cloud Storage bucket created earlier, add the deployment service account as a member with the `Storage Object Admin` role.
+      - On the API service account, add the deployment service account as a member with the `Service Account User` role.
-    - Export the `GCP_CREDENTIALS` environment variable to the contents of the credentials file for the service account you created in the previous step.
+    - Export the `GCP_DEPLOY_CREDENTIALS` environment variable to the contents of the credentials file for the service account you created in the previous step.
+    - Enable the Cloud Functions API (e.g., by visiting the Cloud Functions area of the Cloud Console).
+    - Enable the Cloud Build API (e.g., by visiting the Cloud Build area of the Cloud Console).
     - Install [Toast](https://github.com/stepchowfun/toast), our automation tool of choice.
     - Once you have Toast installed, run the following command to build and deploy the service:

       ```sh
       DOMAIN: www.gigamesh.io \
         GCF_REGION: us-central1 \
-        GCF_SERVICE_ACCOUNT: production@gigamesh-279607.iam.gserviceaccount.com \
+        GCF_SERVICE_ACCOUNT: gigamesh-api@gigamesh-293109.iam.gserviceaccount.com \
         GCP_DEPLOY_CREDENTIALS: "$(cat credentials.json)" \
-        GCP_PROJECT: gigamesh-279607 \
+        GCP_PROJECT: gigamesh-293109 \
         toast deploy
       ```